 Special characters such as emojis are acceptable, but are not popular with Amazon and should be used carefully.

-The use of search terms (also known as "general keywords") is also very important for the ranking, although these are not visible to users either on the website or in the source code.
+The use of search terms (also known as "backend keywords") (opens new window) is also very important for the ranking, although these are not visible to users either on the website or in the source code.
 You can and should place all keywords that did not make it into the title or bullet points.
 Typical candidates are e.g. misspelled words of the own brand or product.

 In this example, different spellings were used for the material "terracotta" and placed in the search terms.